“I just want to drink coffee and make pretty things.”

 And to think I thought I invented the large intricately decorated vase idea!

-There is no amount of crafting or art materials that can fill a void the size of a loved one you have lost.
+There is nothing in this world that can fill a void the size of a loved one you have lost.
 That’s God’s department.
 But creating things can really do something for you.
 Someone mentioned that this could be because we are made in the image of God, and He is, after all, a Creator.
 That makes sense to me.

 Examples of some things I’ve looked at lately.